Dara-Sy/ice-cream-game/project-worksheet.md

 This game only requires 1 player at a time.

 In the game view, you will have a cone positioned at the bottom of the screen.
 It will have a key pressed function with the left and right arrows that will move the cone across the game view.
 Ice cream scoops of various flavors (colors) will fall from the top of the game view, as if it were raining ice cream.
-The goal to win is to catch or top 10 ice cream scoops on the cone.
-If the player misses 3 ice cream scoops that fall to the bottom of the screen, the player loses and it's game over.
-Whether win or lose, the player can choose to replay the game and start over.
+The goal to win is to catch or top 4 ice cream scoops on the cone.
+The player essentially wins the game.

 ## Wireframes